Bad Computer Posture? Why A Desk Job Isn’t The Best For Your Body - And What To Do About It

 If you answered, “No” to any of these questions, your posture in the rest of your life could be contributing to your back and neck pain as well as your headaches.

-While neck pain, back pain, and headaches are the most obvious side effects of working at a desk job, spending your day sitting also increases your risk for developing several other diseases.
+While neck pain, back pain, and headaches are the most obvious side effects of working at a desk job and not utilizing proper computer posture, spending your day sitting also increases your risk for developing several other diseases.

 You have a median nerve on both forearms that runs through a small passage in your wrist called the carpal tunnel.
 Anytime this nerve becomes inflamed or squeezed, or whenever the carpal tunnel collapses from injury, you run the risk of developing carpal tunnel syndrome.
 Most often, this condition is caused by repetitive hand movements like typing, cutting or sewing, but your anatomy and other health problems can contribute to it.